beibeiru/ModReg/README.md

 the activity of a regulator.
 The hypothesis here is that if a modulator can control the function of a regulator, the modulator’s expression level would affect the correlation between the regulator and its targets.
-For example, chromatin factors can dynamically modulate the chromatin architecture to affect the function of transcription factors in response to intrinsic and extrinsic signalling cues.
+For example, chromatin factors can modulate the chromatin architecture to affect the function of transcription factors in response to intrinsic and extrinsic signalling cues.
 In our
 <a href="https://academic.oup.com/bioinformatics/article/35/11/1805/5144669" target="_blank">study</a>,
 we found that SIRT7 is able to activate the activity of NFE2L2 in liver cancer because high levels of SIRT7 expression can result in more strong